 Portuguese visa routes

 There are many Portuguese visa routes open to UK nationals.
-Here are two of the most popular:
+Here is one of the most popular:

 The D7 Visa, introduced by the Portuguese government in 2007, is also known as the Retirement Visa or Passive Income Visa.
 It is mainly popular amongst digital nomads, entrepreneurs, and pensioners seeking a life on the continent.